 - to provide direct insight into professional engineering practice.

-Students have the option to complete their Work Experience requirements in a number of ways -for example, by completing a 12 week block over the Summer Holiday period, weekly shifts with an organisation over the course of your degree, multiple short blocks of full time work, etc.
+Students have the option to complete their Work Experience requirements in a number of ways.
+For example, you can complete a 12-week block over the Summer Holiday period, or weekly shifts with an organisation over the course of your degree, or multiple shorter blocks of full-time work.

-In order to satisfy the ENGN3100 requirements, students must submit a written report via WATTLE once they have completed their 12 weeks of Work Experience.
+To satisfy the ENGN3100 requirements, students must submit a written report via Wattle once you have completed your 12 weeks of Work Experience.
 This can sometimes cause problems for students who wish to commence their Work Experience in a particular semester and would therefore like access to the course information and report templates so they have some guidance in terms of the information they're required to present, but have no intention of completing the requirements that semester.

 As such, we've collated the some important information (including the report template) and attached it here for your reference.
 We have also attached a flowchart of key steps in the process to securing a work experience placement, and meeting the requirements of ENGN3100.

-See the recoding from the recent Information Session: https://www.youtube.com/watch?v=YAZ91q0Flqc.
+See the recoding from the recent Information Session on the Work Experience: https://www.youtube.com/watch?v=YAZ91q0Flqc.

-If you wish to apply for placement pre-approval, apply via ENGN3100 Practical Experience Placement Pre-Approval Form.
+If you wish to apply for placement pre-approval, please apply via ENGN3100 Practical Experience Placement Pre-Approval Form.